worktheclock/replit.github.io/repls/ audio.md

 Currently there are 2 libs already created:
 + [For python](https://pypi.org/project/replit/) (This is preinstalled in python3 repls).
 Please not that this might not work with python 2.
 + [For js/ts](https://github.com/replit/audio-js)

-I do plan on supporting mp3 files eventually, but I was unable to find what I needed to do so now.

 To make this as light as possible on your repl's resources, audio files are played via a request system.
 To make a request, simply write to `/tmp/audio`.
 Valid source creation requests are formatted as shown below: